-Offer grant assistance of £10k per unit for the purchase and repair of 3 x one
+Offer grant assistance of £10k per unit for the purchase and repair of 3 x one bed units for Ribble Valley Homes to purchase and renovate.
+They will then be let at affordable rent level.

 4 How does the scheme help the council aims and the achievement of its ambitions?
-Please tick the overriding aim/ambition which the scheme meets To be a WELL MANAGED COUNCIL To help make peoples lives SAFER AND HEALTHIER To PROTECT AND ENHANCE the existing ENVIRONMENTAL QUALITY of our area To MATCH the SUPPLY OF HOMES in our area with the IDENTIFIED HOUSING NEEDS x To sustain a STRONG and PROSPEROUS Ribble Valley
+Please tick the overriding aim/ambition which the scheme meets To be a WELL MANAGED COUNCIL To help make peoples lives SAFER AND HEALTHIER To PROTECT AND ENHANCE the existing ENVIRONMENTAL QUALITY of our area To MATCH the SUPPLY OF HOMES in our area with the ., IDENTIFIED HOUSING NEEDS X To sustain a STRONG and PROSPEROUS Ribble Valley

-5 Are there any Government or other imperatives to the undertaking of this scheme (including any legislative Health and Safety requirements etc) and what would be the consequence of not doing the scheme The introduction of welfare reform has significantly increased the demand for
+5 Are there any Government or other imperatives to the undertaking of this scheme (including any legislative Health and Safety requirements etc) and what would be the consequence of not doing the scheme

+The introduction of welfare reform has significantly increased the demand for